bhk/scam/libraries.md

 ##### `(require MODULE &PRIVATE?)`

 The `require` special form provides access to functionality defined in other modules.
-It performs two actions:

- 1. It ensures that the module has been executed.
-If the module has already been loaded, it does nothing.
-Otherwise, it executes the module.
-(This occurs at run time.)

- 2. It imports symbols exported by the module.
-Symbols declared `&public` within the module are imported into the environment of the caller of `require`.
-(This occurs at compile time.)
+When evaluated, it will load and execute the module (unless it has already been required elsewhere in the program.)
+Symbols that have been declared as `&public` in the top-level of the required module are "imported" into the current environment, making those symbols visible to expressions that follow the `require` form, up to the end of the enclosing block.

-The `&private` flag is intended for use by unit test modules.
-When present, private symbols will be imported in addition to `&public` ones, and the qualification step will not be required.
+`(require MODULE &private)` is intended for use by unit test modules.
+This will import all symbols defined in the top-level of the required module (not just the `&public` ones).
+Additionally, the qualification step will not be required.
 (See "qualification", below.)

 When `MODULE` is one of the [standard library names](#libraries), the standard library will be supplied by the compiler.
-Otherwise, `MODULE` must end in `".scm"` and names SCAM source file.
+Otherwise, `MODULE` must end in `.scm` and identify as SCAM source file.
 If it is a relative path, it is treated as relative to the directory containing the requiring file.
 If no such file exists, the directories listed in `SCAM_LIBPATH` (colon-delimited) are tried, in order, until a matching file is found.

-When `MODULE` identifies a source file, that source file will be compiled to determine its exports before compilation can continue.
+When `MODULE` identifies a source file, that source file will be compiled to determine its exports before compilation of the requiring module can continue.
 In turn, modules required by `MODULE` will also have to be compiled in order to build `MODULE`, and so on.
 Compilation results are [cached](reference.md#cached-results) to avoid exponential build times.

-**Qualification:** Each module can be accompanied by a qualification test: a module with the same name except for an added `-q` before the extension.
+**Qualification:** Each module source file may be accompanied by a qualification test: a source file whose name is determined by adding `-q` prior to the `.scm` extension.
 For example, `foo-q.scm` is the qualification test for `foo.scm`.
 When a module is required, its qualification test (if present) will be built and executed before compilation of the requiring module continues.
 If the qualification test terminates with a non-zero exit code, it is considered a test failure and compilation stops.
 (Note that qualification test files must use the `&private` flag when requiring the module they test in order to avoid a dependency loop.)

 ##### `(rest VEC)`